lgsiegfried/SANDD/README.md

 ### cytoColor
 * Parameters: binary image of whole epidermis, binary image of nuclei only, original image in LAB color space
 * Identifies the cytoplasm and calculates the average color as red/blue ratio for relative comparison to the nuclei color to account for variability of IHC staining.
 * Optimization for different stainings may not require this function.
-It was used for pGR quantification but not used for cMyc quantification due to different staining approaches.
+In developing this application, this function was used for pGR quantification but not used for cMyc quantification due to different staining approaches.

 ### maskMaker
 * Parameters: binary image of nuclei only, color image in LAB color space, array of contour coordinates